OpenSextant/SolrTextTagger/README.md

 1)</i>.
 So, be careful with use of stop words, synonyms, WordDelimiterFilter, and potentially others.
 On the other hand, if the input text has a position increment greater than one then it is handled properly as if an unknown word was there.
-It's plausible that this restriction might be lifted in the future but it is tricky -- see [this](http://blog.mikemccandless.com/2012/04/lucenes-tokenstreams-are-actually.html) for more information.
+This is a feature that has largely been overcome in the 1.1 version but it has yet to be ported to 2.x; see [Issue #20, RE the PhraseBuilder](https://github.com/OpenSextant/SolrTextTagger/issues/20)

 To make the tagger work as fast as possible, configure the name field with
 <i>postingsFormat="Memory";</i> you'll have to add this to <i>solrconfig.xml</i> to use that